skzhou3/MyGenome/README.md

 ```
 singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf
 ```
 From this BLAST, we generally found that large portions of the genome have low deviation.
 However, there were also substantial portions of high deviation (95-97% with contigs length >20,000 reads).
-This suggest that this sample may be a hybrid strain of *Paspalum distichum* and some other fungus.
+This suggest that this sample may be a hybrid strain of *Pyricularia oryzae* and some other fungus.
 To identify this probable foreign DNA, we could manually identify some long contigs with high deviation, and run the following command (including singularity):
 ```
 grep -A 1 Pd8825_contig5889 Pd8825_final.fasta | NR=2 awk '{print substr($1,1,14629)}' | singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf blastn -query - -db nr -outfmt 6 -remote
 ```